awsdocs/aws-codebuild-user-guide/doc_source/sample-docker.md

    ...
    ```

-1. Follow the steps in [Run AWS CodeBuild directly](how-to-run.md) to create a build environment, run the build, and view related build information\.
+1. Follow the steps in [Run CodeBuild directly](how-to-run.md) to create a build environment, run the build, and view related build information\.

 1. Confirm that AWS CodeBuild successfully pushed the Docker image to the repository\.
 Sign in to Docker Hub, go to the repository, and choose the **Tags** tab\.
 The `latest` tag should contain a very recent **Last Updated** value\.